 Many road bikes these days are designed with a focus on aerodynamics, partly because the UCI has a 6.8kg minimum bike weight limit for racing.
 There’s little point in a manufacturer focusing on bringing down weight but it can reduce drag in order to gain an advantage.
 How do disc brakes fit into this picture?

-For a few years now bike manufacturers have been working on incorporating disc brakes so that they are as aerodynamically efficient as possible.
+For a few years now bike manufacturers have been working on incorporating discs so that they are as aerodynamically efficient as possible.

 When Giant introduced the latest version of its Propel aero road bike it said, “Engineers... found that, with proper integration, a disc-brake design can actually improve aero performance compared to rim-brake configurations.”

-That was a significant claim because one of the arguments often put forward against disc brakes was that they increased drag.
+That was a significant claim because one of the arguments often put forward against disc systems was that they increased drag.

 “This is because the location of traditional callipers (either in front or behind the fork crown/ legs) creates 'dirty' air," said Giant.
 "Opening up the fork crown area (by placing the disc-brake callipers down at the hub) means that the air hitting the new disc-brake calliper has already been disrupted by the leading edge of the tyre/wheel.
 This effect is further enhanced by an asymmetric fork that helps smooth out airflow over the calliper.”